 Who's Cascade...Cascade is a loose group of people sharing their dedication for the good old Commodore home computers of the 80s, still wellknown today under their names "C64" and "Amiga".

-Additional note about the foundation: The AFL Cracker Journal issue 21 offers an interview with Bruce & Bongo, containing information about the foundation of the group.
-In that interview they mention that the birth of Cascade was dated to spring 1987, which is most probably just a typo.
+Additional note about the foundation: The "AFL Cracker Journal" issue 21 offers an interview with Bruce & Bongo, where they dated the birth of Cascade to spring 1987, which is most probably just a typo.
 An interview of "Scandinavian News" issue 4 confirms the date of April 1988.

 In 1995 two C64 sceners, Mr.Lee and Zeldin (that's me, who is just writing this), were forming a new group.
 We decided for 'Cascade' to be the name of this new group, after doing some page hopping in some dictionary (sounds familiar to many of you, eh).
 Never really being active scenewise on Amiga, both Mr.Lee and me were unaware, that Cascade was an already existing Amiga group (though inactive for several years).